aoi-ue/CAndCPlusPlus/README.md

 ### Resources to research work 🤔
+- [ ] Experiment: Memory allocation of byte using struct with different data type
+- [ ] Experiment: How Classes can replace struc
+- [ ] Write a code example on Struc, Enum, typedef and Union

+- [ ] Experiment: RAM usage for computation operation
+- [ ] Write a code example to calculate the merge sort

 - [ ] Write a code example for function pointer
 - [ ] Write a code example to compare const - char - array